 Recent years have brought advancements in project management applications, as well as the implementation of virtual reality and augmented reality to help workers connect remotely.
 As these tools become commonplace, brainstorming ideas and even creating products across the miles will become as simple as starting a video conference.
-With a robust network and a willingness to experiment with new programs, your company can be on the cutting edge of collaboration technology.
+With a robust network and a willingness to experiment with new programs, your company can be on the cutting edge of corporate collaboration technology.

 Project Management Made Easy